solo-coder13/SummaEase-Text-And-Speech-Summarizer-using-LLM/README.md

-# Text-and-Speech-Summarizer-using-LLM
-This project leverages the power of Large Language Models (LLMs) to create concise and informative summaries of:  Text: Extract key points and themes from articles, reports, or any written content.
-Speech: Transcribe and summarize spoken conversations, lectures, or podcasts.
+##Objective
+#1.
+To develop a system that automatically generates concise summaries of text and speech content
+ This involves leveraging the power of LLMs to understand the meaning and key points of information, then condensing it into a shorter version that retains the essential details.

+#2.
+To improve information accessibility and efficiency for diverse users
+This objective addresses the growing challenge of information overload by equipping individuals with a tool to quickly grasp the essence of content, be it for personal use, media consumption, education, or improving accessibility for people with disabilities.